my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   The penultimate roundabout

-    -   1st exit is on the left side, do need to <span style="color:chartreuse">indicate left</span> when joining b/c the 1st exit is indeed on the left, unlike other RAs whose 1st exit is on the right.
+    -   1st exit is on the left side, do need to <span style="color:#32CD32">indicate left</span> when joining b/c the 1st exit is indeed on the left, unlike other RAs whose 1st exit is on the right.

         <img src="{{ site.baseurl}}/images/image-20230120093828569.png" alt="image-20230120093828569" style="zoom:60%;" />

 -   The last exit before going back to Oxford city center, joining A4074 afterwards.

-    -   Must move to the <span style='color:chartreuse'>Right lane</span>; signal right; move to the right lane with road marking "OXFORD".
+    -   Must move to the <span style='color:#32CD32'>Right lane</span>; signal right; move to the right lane with road marking "OXFORD".
 When you are on the right lane, just follow it through to OXF, NO need to indicate left.

         <img src="{{ site.baseurl}}/images/image-20230119083753888.png" alt="image-20230119083753888" style="zoom:50%;" />